 You want her to get dressed at a reasonable time; she wants to feel like she has some control over what she puts on her body.
 Meet her in the middle and see what a difference it can make.

-Pro Tip: Positive Parenting Solutions® Members, be sure to check out our Managing Morning Mania Ultimate Survival Guide to learn more about why kids battle us in the mornings, and how that can change.
+Pro Tip: Positive Parenting Solutions® Members, be sure to check out our Expert Series: Taming Morning Mania to learn more about why kids battle us in the mornings, and how that can change.

 This same idea applies to strong-willed kids of all ages.

 For instance, does asking your teenager to do his homework as soon as he gets home always lead to an argument?
 If so, identify the power struggle in advance, then shift your approach by giving him a little more autonomy over his schedule.

 “I understand you may not feel like doing your homework right after school.
 Would you rather do it before or after dinner once you’ve had some time to rest and eat?”

 Some power struggles pop up out of nowhere, but if you think about it, I’m sure you can identify a few that are constantly prevalent with your strong-willed child.
 Figure out what they are, then take the proper steps to avoid them.